 Winn/Byrd Award for Adults with FA

-The Fanconi Anemia Research Fund honors the inspirational lives of two beloved former board members with the Amy (Frohnmayer) Winn and Christopher T. Byrd Award for Adults with Fanconi Anemia.
+The Fanconi Cancer Foundation honors the inspirational lives of two beloved former board members with the Amy (Frohnmayer) Winn and Christopher T. Byrd Award for Adults with Fanconi Anemia.
 Chris and Amy set high goals, devoted their time and energy to making a positive difference, and lived their lives enthusiastically in spite of the challenges of FA.

-This award was created by the FARF board of directors to honor Chris and Amy’s roles as leaders on the board.
+This award was created by the FCF board of directors to honor Chris and Amy’s roles as leaders on the board.
 The board felt it important to recognize the importance of leadership by creating an award in their names that would encourage others to demonstrate leadership in their own way.
-The award committee is made up of Chris’ mother, Peggy McDaniel, his sister, Courtney Swafford; Amy’s mother, Lynn Frohnmayer; Amy’s husband, Alex Winn; the previous year’s recipient, and FARF board member, Aileen Carlos.
-The committee expects that individuals will stretch themselves in differing ways and will be looking at applications with this in mind, rather than with a preconceived notion about what leadership looks like.
+The award committee is made up of Chris’ mother, Peggy McDaniel, his sister, Courtney Swafford; Amy’s mother, Lynn Frohnmayer; Amy’s husband, Alex Winn; the previous year’s recipient, and FCF board member, Tracy Strimling.
+The committee understands that individuals will stretch themselves in differing ways and will be looking at applications with this in mind, rather than with a preconceived notion about what leadership looks like.

-Awards are given to two individuals, who like Chris and Amy, are striving to make a difference and have set high goals for themselves.
+Awards are given to one-two individuals who are striving to make a difference and have set high goals for themselves.
 Does this sound like you?
 A $4,000 first place award will be given, and a second award of merit for $1,000 may be granted at the discretion of the award committee.
 Would this award help you reach your goals?

-• Please include your name and date of birth (you must be at least 17 years old as of the award deadline).
+• You must be at least 17 years old as of the award deadline

 • Tell us how you are working to make a difference in your community.